codesandbox/codesandboxer/README.md

 If no branch is provided, you will have your code deployed from master.
 Host is not defaulted.

+## Props You Definitely Probably Want To Provide

+While these props aren't necessary to have codesandboxer work, you will almost always want to configure these, to make sure the example you get on codesandbox is the same as the example when run in its local context.

 ### `children: ({ error, isLoading, isDeploying }) => Node`

 Render prop that return `isLoading`, `files` and `error`.
 This is the recommended way to respond to the contents of react-codesandboxer if you want to change the appearance of the button.